dss99911/kotlin-simple-architecture/README.md

 ```

-TODO : I'll explain the purpose of this functions on article

 # Setup

 ### Environment (tested on macOS Big Sur with the below)
 - IOS
-    - Xcode 12 (for SwiftUI 2.0)
+    - Xcode 12 (for SwiftUI 2.0, Big Sur is required)
 - Android
     - Android Studio 4.2 Canary 12
 ### Template